 - Optional additional information:

 - Timestamp of analytics generation, which allows consumers to decide until when the received information shall be used.
 For instance, an NF can deem a received notification from NWDAF for a given feedback as invalid based on this timestamp;

+- Validity period, which defines the time period for which the analytics information is valid.

 - Probability assertion: level of certainty, degree of confidence in statistics/prediction.

 6.2 Procedures for Data Collection